top of page

 Blacks

 Bribery, a similar crime in which one's vote is coerced in some manner, carries a prison penalty of up to 30 years for federal cases.
-When considering the number of infractions that black voters have committed over the years by their racist views, the Black population should have been imprisoned or face exile for violating the terms of citizenship in this country.
+When considering the number of infractions that black voters have committed over the years, they should have faced decades of imprisonment for repeatedly having their vote coerced in an immoral and illegal manner.
+Either that or make bribery legal in America to avoid the double standard.

-By choosing to support those who break the law (resist arrest), rather than law enforcement is a clear violation of the terms of citizenship that require individuals to uphold the law.
-Not favor those who violate it.
-The issue of using excessive force by law enforcement personnel whether justified or not is a secondary matter.
+Supporting those who resist arrest rather than law enforcement is a violation that requires all individuals to uphold the law, not favor those who violate it.
+The issue of excessive force by law enforcement, whether justified or not, is a secondary matter.

-If that wasn't bad enough, the defund the police agenda only further worsened the situation since it endangered public safety nationwide.
-By acting in a manner that is not in the best interests of the nation (by decreasing police presence or slowing their reaction to crime), such an agenda places public safety at risk which is another violation of citizenship.
+If that wasn't bad enough, the Defund the Police agenda only further worsened the situation since it endangered public safety nationwide.
+By acting in a manner that is not in the best interests of the nation by decreasing police presence or slowing their reaction to crimes, places public safety at risk and is contrary to being a citizen.

 Muslims